Abnormal Heart Rhythms and Pacemakers

 - Epicardial approach.
 This technique is more commonly used in children than adults.

-- A surgeon performs this procedure in a surgical suite.
+- A surgeon performs this procedure in an operating room.
 General anesthesia is given to put you to sleep.

 - The surgeon attaches the lead tip to the heart muscle, while the other end of the lead (attached to the pulse generator) is placed in a pocket created under the skin in the abdomen.